robmllze/___generators/src/templates/generate_screen_access/your_screen_access_template.dart.md

   );
 }

-/// Gets the current configuration from the app's current url and matches it
-/// to an existing configuration.
-If it does not match any of the existing
-/// configurations, it returns null.
-This is useful to get the requested
-/// screen configuration when the user logs in for the first time.
-On
-/// platforms other than web, this method will always return null.
+/// Translates the current URL into a [ModelScreenConfiguration], considering
+/// the user's authentication state via [authServiceBroker].
+Returns the
+/// matching screen configuration if accessible; otherwise, `null`.
 ModelScreenConfiguration? currentUrlToConfiguration({
   required AuthServiceInterface? authServiceBroker,
 }) {